g-omarsdottir/shaping-sustainable-surf/README.md

 #### Custom Error Pages

-The project a custom HTML error page for status codes 403 (Forbidden) and 404 (Not Found) for improved user experience.
+The project a custom HTML error page for status codes 403 (Forbidden), 404 (Not Found) and 500 (Internal Server Error) for improved user experience.
 The error page maintains a consistent design with the rest of the website.
 The error pages clearly explains the meaning of the error code in a user-friendly way avoiding technical jargon and uses clear, concise language.
 The error pages display a friendly image in line with the website theme to make the error page more visually appealing.<br>

 To style the error pages during development, the error pages were rendered using temporary views and urls placed in the profile app for easy testing.
 The approach is documented in [TESTING.md](TESTING.md).